kkontosis/forest-linux/README.md

 # forest-linux
-A linux utility that runs a command on multiple machines via ssh (with various terminal options)
+A linux utility that runs a command on multiple machines via ssh (with various terminal redirection capabilities)

 ## Example